+Ambulatory surgical centers have certainly been a revolution.
+However, there are some surgical procedures wherein the physicians working at the facility have been subjected to a pay cut or the revenue generated for their procedures has not been fully paid for.
 Well, there are various reasons that are hampering the revenue cycle of ASC’s, but the most problematic region for the losses is improper medical billing and coding structure.
-Yes, you heard that right, because this has become a falling trend where in-house accounting department is finding it difficult to verify and code the perfect procedures, while tackling the perquisite of healthcare providers as well.
+Yes, you heard that right, because this has become a falling trend where the in-house accounting department is finding it difficult to verify and code the perfect procedures while tackling the prerequisite of healthcare providers as well.

-Here is a list of procedures where ASC’s are losing money.
+Here is a List of Procedures Where ASC’s are Losing Money:

 Many gynecologists have dropped deliveries and are focused on surgery.
 They could be an aid to the ASC if they perform the procedures at the center and not at the doctor’s office.

-What makes it poor: Podiatry as a profession is already slipping below many new procedures that have replaced certain feet and ankle surgeries.
+Podiatry as a profession is already slipping below many new procedures that have replaced certain feet and ankle surgeries.
 Because of their low volume, they’re not a decent source of income for ASCs.
 A busy podiatrist performs just 80-100 cases a year.
 Podiatry makes up a normal of 4 percent of all cases in ASCs, as surveyed by VMG wellbeing.
-Though a turnaround of sorts could be managed by outsourcing medical billing and coding facility, increase in patient numbers solely depends on the management of the Podiatry services of the facility.
+Though a turnaround of sorts could be managed by outsourcing medical billing and coding facility, an increase in patient numbers solely depends on the management of the Podiatry services of the facility.

-Such a scenario could be avoided if Urologists who reliably do their cases in the ASC ought not be an issue if rates are arranged appropriately.
+Such a scenario could be avoided if Urologists who reliably do their cases in the ASC ought not to be an issue if rates are arranged appropriately.

-This is the reason why many plastic surgeons operate their owned clinics and to make the payment structure simpler and more viable outsource the services to an external medical billing and coding company.
+This is the reason why many plastic surgeons operate their own clinics and to make the payment structure simpler and more viable outsource the services to an external medical billing and coding company.
 Keep in mind that cosmetic surgery, which is affiliated with plastic surgery has to be paid out of pocket, which makes it even harder to be a part of the ASC facility in many ways.

-The moot question that we need to address here is that not only the above mentioned procedures are hampering the revenue structure of an ASC.
-But, there are other segments such as the accounts department, the healthcare providers and the medical billing and coding team that also needs to be in tandem with the procedures undertaken.
+The moot question that we need to address here is that not only the above-mentioned procedures are hampering the revenue structure of an ASC.
+But, there are other segments such as the accounts department, the healthcare providers, and the medical billing and coding team that also need to be in tandem with the procedures undertaken.